PDFWAC 296-155-56110

 (a) The swivel hoist ring working load limit (WLL) must meet or exceed the anticipated angular rigging tension.
 (See Figure 33, Angle of Loading.)

-(b) You must tighten swivel hoist rings to the torque specifications of the manufacturer.
+(b) The employer must tighten swivel hoist rings to the torque specifications of the manufacturer.

 (c) The swivel hoist ring must be free to rotate and pivot without interference during lifting.
 (See Figure 34, Swivel Hoist Rings.)